lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Electron and confocal microscopy of cyanobacterial resting stages inside microspores support this theory [@Caiola1992; @Dijkhuizen2021].

 _Azolla_ leaves and spores harbour by at least one other bacterium, as was shown in multiple species [@Gates1980; @Wallace1986; @Petro1987; @Caiola1988; @Plazinski1990; @Cohen2004; @Banach2019].
-These additional bacteria are likely limited in number and relatively understudied compared to the main symbiont _T. azollae_.
+These additional bacteria are likely limited in number and relatively understudied compared to the main symbiont _N. azollae_.
 While these bacteria were observed inside leaf pockets and spores by electron microscopy by various labs [@Wallace1986; @Nierzwicki-Bauer1990; @Carrapico1991; @Zheng2009], it remains unknown if they are also present at the SAM seed colony.
 We theorise this is the case, based on their ostensibly systematic presence in multiple _Azolla_ species and increasing abundance in developing _Azolla_ leaves [@Petro1987].
 Culture and electron microscopy-based techniques may also not be so reliable to attribute a species identification to a microbe and have led to uncertainty in comparing results generated the previous century.